YouTube Creator Kinigra Deon on Making Feature-Quality Content for Your TV

 What type of stories are your favorite?

 I love things like high school stories, chick flicks, romances.
 And anything mythical.
-When I first started, that group would do things that were very risqué.
+When I first started, the group I was working with would do things that were very risqué.
 That’s too negative.
 It's not something I would want my kids to watch, and it's not something I would want to watch.

 What’s the age of your audience?